writethedocs/www/docs/conf/portland/2018/news/welcome-to-portland.rst

 Welcome to Write the Docs Portland 2018!
 ========================================

-Yet another edition of Write the Docs is here!
+Yet another edition of Write the Docs is very nearly upon us!
 We're excited to see you all soon.

-Here is the practical information that you're gonna need to navigate the event and activities.
+Below you'll find all the practical information that you'll need to plan for and navigate the event and activities.

 Be Prepared
 -----------